 The RE Store gives back

 The RE Store thrives in a robust community of customers, donors and volunteers.
-We complete the cycle of giving by donating gift certificates and salvaged materials to organizations working toward more sustainable and resilient communities.
+We complete the cycle of giving by donating gift certificates and salvaged materials to organizations working towards a more sustainable and resilient community.

 Here is a sample of some of the many organizations to whom we have contributed materials and gift certificates: